abridged/collabland-dev/docs/upstream-integrations/new-wallet/evm-wallet/evmwallet.md

 yarn start
 ```

-Runs the app in the development mode.\
+Runs the app in the development mode.<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.<br/>
 You will also see any lint errors in the console.

 ```sh
 yarn build
 ```

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.<br/>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.<br/>
 Your app is ready to be deployed!

 ## Add new wallet option to home page